djbr1/xiegu_x6200_stuff_x6100/usb_audio_listening/README.md

 This directory contains scripts and configuration files for automatically receive radio sound in USB-C audio devices such as headphones, earphones, speakers, etc.

+Tested with Xiegu X6200 v1.0.6 and Apple EarPods (USB-C).

 A quick system idle check shows that the GStreamer bridge consumes very little CPU, making it suitable for continuous operation without noticeable performance impact.
 However, this remains a workaround while waiting for an official feature implementation.
 Use at your own risk.

 ## Overview